PensionBee/ddd-workshop/README.md

 1. Validate the incoming command data
 2. Use the command data to fetch relevant system 'state', i.e. existing entities necessary to process the command
 3. Use the command data and fetched state to 'derive an outcome'
-4. For 'success outcomes', update the state of the system
+4. For success outcomes, update the state of the system

 Note that an 'outcome' can be one of 3 categories: